Monsoonjr99/cyclone-sim/blueprint.md

 * I should update this file whenever I plan a new addition
 * Plans here are flexible and may change
 * Plans here shouldn't be too detailed about implementation, since the actual implementation may easily be different
-* When an addition is completed (including partially), a note should be added saying:
+* When an addition is made, particularly if only partly complete, an implementation note may be added, which may include:
     * what is done
     * what is left to do
-    * and any differences in implementation from the plan
+    * and/or any differences in implementation from the plan
-    * multiple notes may be needed for any changes over following versions (more technical than changelog.txt; not as in-depth as in-code comments)
+    * multiple notes may be added for any changes over following versions (more technical than changelog.txt; not as in-depth as in-code comments)

 ### Planned Additions

 #### The Whole World

-* Instead of individual basin maps like v0.x, a single world map should be used, and it should contain:
+* Instead of individual basin maps like pre-v0.4, a single world map should be used, and it should contain:
     * Elevation data
     * Land/water data apart from sea-level elevation (real world has land below sea-level and lakes above sea-level)
     * Boundaries of tropical cyclone basins and their sub-regions for the whole world